-In most parts of the country, your GP is ultimately responsible for the clinical decision making about the amounts of gluten-free staples that are prescribed.
+Your GP is ultimately responsible for the clinical decision making about the amounts of gluten free staples that are prescribed.
 However, the decisions about the area prescribing policy come from the local Clinical Commissioning Group (CCG).

 The National Prescribing Guidelines were endorsed by the Primary Care Society for Gastroenterology (PCSG) and the British Dietetic Association (BDA).
 You can download a copy from the right hand side of this page.

-You can then relate your personal unit allocation to the list of the units allocated to the different types of gluten-free staples.
-This gives flexibility about how you use your units and where some people may just wish to receive bread on prescription, others may choose a variety of foods.
+You can then relate your personal unit allocation to the list of the units allocated to the different types of gluten free staples.
+This gives flexibility about how you use your units so you can choose what's right for you, whether that's a flour mix or pasta.

 Coeliac UK cannot make a special case to support the prescribing of biscuits and cake mixes, as they are not staple foods and their use is not consistent with healthy eating recommendations.